peacecorps/mapping-toolkit/README.md

 [OSM Humanitarian and Government Case Studies] (http://osmlab.github.io/basket/)

+["The technology that could revolutionize the war on hunger".] (http://www.washingtonpost.com/local/the-technology-that-could-revolutionize-the-war-on-hunger/2015/06/16/056d9d52-1114-11e5-adec-e82f8395c032_story.html?ncid=newsltushpmg00000003) By Terrence McCoy.
+June 16, 2015, for _The Washington Post_.

 ["For government, OpenStreetMap is more than excellent data.
 It's a transformation".] (http://openstreetmap.us/2015/03/government-and-openstreetmap/) By Mikel Maron, Presidential Innovation Fellow and MapGive.
 March 2015, OpenStreetMap.US.

 ##Promoting Diversity in Mapping